 Call your child's doctor or get medical care right away if your child develops any of the above symptoms.

-Common side effects of HUMIRA include injection site reactions (redness, rash, swelling, itching, or bruising), upper respiratory infections (sinus infections), headaches, rash, and nausea.
+Common side effects of HUMIRA include injection site reactions (pain, redness, rash, swelling, itching, or bruising), upper respiratory infections (sinus infections), headaches, rash, and nausea.
 These are not all of the possible side effects with HUMIRA.
 Tell your child's doctor if your child has any side effect that bothers him or her or that does not go away.

 Remember, tell your child's doctor right away if your child has an infection or any signs of an infection, including: